jpjpcs/42_get_next_line/README.md

 ft_strchr: Locates the first occurrence of a character in a string (the character that we are searching.
 In the case above \n).
 ft_strjoin: Concatenates two strings, dynamically allocating memory for the result.
 ```

+### Bonus (difference between bonus and mandatory)
+The only difference between the mandatory and bonus parts is the addition of support for multiple file descriptors (stash[MAX_FILES]).
+The stash array is used to store the accumulated data for each file descriptor separately, allowing simultaneous reading from multiple files.

+The main difference between the mandatory and bonus parts is that the bonus part includes the additional functionality of handling multiple file descriptors, whereas the mandatory part only focuses on reading from a single file descriptor.

 ### Allowed functions
 | Functions | Description                                                                                                  |